Faiz96dev/customcult.io-master/hugo/content/courses/git/_index.md

 ### How do I enroll?

-The first few videos are *free*, so just jump in.
+The first few lessons are *free*, so just jump in.
 When you reach a paid module, you will be asked to pay for a single course or upgrade to PRO.